MoustafaShaaban/moustafashaaban.github.io/docs/django-projects.md

 # Django Protfolio
 ---------------

-This section of the website contians my Django projects.
+This section of the website contains my Django projects.

 Currently it has some projects under the name of:
 * [Advanced Django Blog](https://github.com/MoustafaShaaban/Advanced_Django_Blog)